 Authhash: 08248c6eb8b333e75a29ca0af06b224faa7d22d6 Privhash: 232ba5cbe8c55b8f979455d3c9ca8b48812adb97

 Now that you have your authhash and privhash, we can create the SNMP v3 user itself using these hashes.
 Replace userid, authhash, and privhash with your desired username, and the authhash and privhash from your previously run command.
+In my example, I will use wugninja and the hashes from above.
 The last portion accepts the following values: auth (for authentication only), priv (for authentication and privacy), or none (for no authentication or privacy).
 Obviously we want to use priv, since we went through the trouble of doing it right from the start!

 If the configuration is correct, this command returns the message, “User username validated correctly using engine id and security level: protocols,” where protocols indicates the security protocols configured.
 And our very last step is ensuring SNMP is enabled and allowed through the firewall

 esxcli system snmp set --enable true esxcli network firewall ruleset set --ruleset-id snmp --allowed-all true esxcli network firewall ruleset set --ruleset-id snmp --enabled true /etc/init.d/snmpd restart